mkelly9513/OV-Project-One/README.md

 # OV-Project-One
 Contains the code and scripts used to process and analyze the data for my analysis of super-enhancer function in ovarian cancer cells (OVCAR3) and in patient RNA-seq and Copy Number data from The Cancer Genome Atlas (TCGA).
 The OVCAR3 data for the CRISPR(i/KO) experiments can be downloaded from the GEO accession assocaited with our paper "A multi-omic dissection of super-enhancer driven oncogenic gene expression programs in ovarian cancer" ,(currently unpublished).
 Additionally there is OVCAR3 H3K9me3 and Hi-C Seq data.
-Single Cell Analysis was performed by Matt J Regner and can be found here:
-Hi-C Seq Analysis was performed by Eric S Davis and can be found here:
+Single Cell Analysis was performed by Matt J Regner  https://github.com/RegnerM2015 .
+Hi-C Seq Analysis was performed by Eric S Davis: https://github.com/EricSDavis .

 GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE174259
 # CRISPRi Screen Analysis
 ## Pre-processing - Screen_Preprocessing.R